amio/measurement-protocol/README.md

 `batchSend(measurements: Measurement[]) => Promise<Response | IncomingMessage>`

-Send multiple hits (measurement) in a single request.
+Send multiple measurements in a single request.
 Batch requests to Google Analytics have the following limitations:

 - A maximum of 20 hits can be specified per request.
 - The total size of all hit payloads cannot be greater than 16K bytes.